douglasstarnes/mempy-flask-heroku/README.md

 ####Refining our model class
 We need to update the model class (`TodoItem`) so that it stores actual dates.
-We also need to add some methods to determine the number of days until a task is overdue and if a task is overdue.
+We also need to add some methods to determine the number of days until a task is due and if a task is overdue.

 MongoEngine has a `DateTimeField` type that we can use for the due date.
 So remove the `duedays` field in `TodoItem` and replace it with: